Junker/faber/README.md

 > *“Homo **faber** suae quisque fortunae”* - Every man is the **maker** of his own fate.

 ## Getting Started
 Tasks are stored in a file called `faberfile` in your project root.
+A faberfile is a Gauche Scheme source file.
+When faber starts, it loads the faberfile, which defines tasks using the macros and built-in functions described below.
 Here's a simple example:

 ```scheme
 (define-task build ()